6 Alternatives to Nursing Homes

 CCRCs (Continuing Care Retirement Communities) is a type of senior living community that includes a range of custodial or nursing care for residents.
 It’s a great hybrid option that combines the independence of living in a community, while also offering a transition of care services as needed.

-Most seniors in CCRCs get some assistance with daily tasks such as housekeeping, transportation or personal care.
-At the same time, they get recreational and social activities to keep them active.
+Most seniors in CCRCs get some assistance with daily tasks such as housekeeping, transportation, or personal care.
+They can also access recreational and social activities to keep them active.
 In many ways, it’s like an assisted living facility, except that every senior has his/her own apartment and may not require custodial or nursing care.

 CCRCs are often quite pricey, though they’re a nice option for seniors who want to maintain some independence, while receiving a spectrum of custodial or nursing care as needed.
 Seniors also have their own unit, which can be comforting for seniors who want some privacy.